IGITUGraz/LSNN-official/README.md

 loss(spikes)
 ```

 In the folder `lsnn/` you may find the source code of the lsnn package.
 In the folder `bin/` there is a selection of tutorials.
-With `tutorial_sequential_mnist_with_LSNN.py`, you can reproduce Figure 1B from [1] and achieve above __96%__ accuracy on the __sequential MNIST__ task with an LSNN.
-It requires about 24h of computation with one GPU GTX 1080.
-(Note, we tried cleaning the code for the purpose of the tutorial and there might be slight differences with the code used in [1]).
+With `tutorial_sequential_mnist_with_LSNN.py`, you can reproduce Figure 1B from [1] and achieve above __96%__ accuracy on the __sequential MNIST__ task with an LSNN (the code may not reproduce exactlty the results published in [1]).

-The second tutorial `tutorial_storerecall_with_LSNN.py` solves a simplier task that runs in few minutes with CPUs.
-This simpler task requires to store and recall a binary symbol when appropriate cues are presented while ignoring other symbols.
-This simpler task is a good test to verify if a network has long-short term memory.
-For large delays between the store and recall cues, it requires adaptation as in LSNN, and vanilla leaky integrate and fire neurons cannot solve it.
+The second tutorial `tutorial_storerecall_with_LSNN.py` solves a simpler task that runs in few minutes with CPUs.
+This simpler task is a good test to verify if a network model has long-short term memory.
 For a detailed description about the task we refer to the older version (v1) of the preprint [3].

 ## Installation